imonbayazid/POTENTIAL-PHYSICIANS_PROJECT/README.md

 POTENTIAL PHYSICIANS FOR MARKETING ON SOCIAL MEDIA

 Tools:
-Twitter API
+Twitter API,
-R and its packages
+R and its packages,
-Power BI
+Power BI,
 MongoDB